TheHolyWaterme1on/lagpdb-cc-1/Report-System/README.md

 # Report System
 These commands are **not** standalone.
 Add all the commands if you wish to use them.
 These CCs allow you to create a report system with the ability for users to request cancellation/nullification of their reports and add some functionalities for staff utilizing reactions.
-All neccessary informations are composed in an embed which gets edited accordingly.
+All neccessary information is arranged in an embed which is edited accordingly.

 # Table of Contents
 <details>